Local SEO in Belgium: dominate the search results in your region

 • Ensure a correct @type in your schema: LocalBusiness, ProfessionalService...

-Our own site already uses this; see the ClickForest header injection for a working example.
+Our own site already uses this, see ClickForest's header injection for a working example.

 5. Reviews, reputation, and sentiment analysis

-In 2025, Google will not only analyze if you have reviews, but also how people are talking about you.
-Sentiment analysis of reviews, posts, and mentions will influence your ranking.
+By 2026, Google will not only analyze whether you have reviews, but also how you are being talked about.
+Sentiment analysis of reviews, posts, and mentions will co-determine your ranking.

 Tips:

-• Respond empathetically and quickly to negative feedback
+• Respond empathetically and promptly to negative feedback.

 6. Integration with voice search & zero-click

-More and more searches in Belgium are conducted via voice, especially on mobile devices.
-Think of queries like "Where can I find a copywriter in Mechelen?" or "Open now: bicycle shop in Hasselt".
+An increasing number of Belgian search queries are made via voice, especially on mobile.
+Consider phrases like "Where can I find a copywriter in Mechelen?" or "Open now: bike shop in Hasselt."
 Therefore, optimize for:

 • Opening hours in schema.org